Kung Fu vs MMA: the 6 questions you are asking

 Naturally:

-• These are only examples (these are only famous medium and / or high-level athletes but as for every kind of sport / discipline there are also lower levels)
+- These are only examples – These are only famous medium and / or high-level athletes but as for every kind of sport / discipline there are also lower levels

-• Almost none of these will ever put themselves in martial arts movie-like positions (only an expert can grasp the micro-differences in the setting)
+- Almost none of these will ever put themselves in martial arts movie-like positions – Only an expert can grasp the micro-differences in the setting

 The adaptation

-It is necessary to understand that in MMA sports competitions (UFC, etc.), there are rules to respect, contexts to adapt to, approaches that are more favorable (etc.) and all of this cannot be ignored, so:
+It is necessary to understand that in MMA sports competitions (UFC, etc.), there are rules to respect, contexts to adapt to, approaches that are more / less favorable (etc.) and all of this cannot be ignored, so:

-• The stances changes
+- The stances change

-• The mobility changes
+- The mobility changes

-• The techniques change
+- The techniques change

 Does this mean canceling the presence of Kung Fu in a practitioner? – Absolutely no, this would be impossible.
 It is the Kung Fu itself that (as in its origins) adapted to the other systems of struggle up to the single opponent.